 - Digitizing medical records can save lives as well by catching Prescription errors like misdosing and drug-drug interactions.

 - Electronic medical record improves medical services by making them faster and patients have less stress.
-Doctor can make prescriptions make appointments and referrals at the same time through the digital EMR.
+Doctors can make prescriptions appointments and referrals at the same time through the digital EMR.

-- EMR may help patients to get access to personal health records conveniently on workstation and even on the mobile Phones too.
+- EMR may help patients to get access to personal health records conveniently on workstations and even on mobile Phones too.

-- EMR can cut down the cost by reducing less paper work.
+- EMR can cut down the cost by reducing paperwork.

 - Data can be very well protected with the EMR.